DragusPatrick/python-mini-pricetracker/README.md

 # python-mini-scraper
-Web Scraping with Python and BeautifulSoup
+Price tracker with Python and BeautifulSoup